Port Arthur, Texas: Lamar State College-Port Arthur

 Located in downtown Port Arthur, celebrated its 100th birthday in 2009.
 Offering a full variety of basic core curriculum classes in which credits are transferable throughout Texas public universities, Lamar State College is recognized for associate programs in commercial music, nursing, legal assistant, and process technology.
 The college also fields competitive teams in men's basketball and women's softball.

-Galveston College (for Sabine Pass)
+Galveston College (for Hamshire-Fannett and Sabine Pass ISD areas)

-The section of Port Arthur within the Sabine Pass School District is assigned to Galveston College in Galveston.
+The sections of Port Arthur within the Hamshire-Fannett and Sabine Pass ISDs are assigned to Galveston College in Galveston.
+State legislation does not specify an assigned community college for the remainder of Jefferson County.

 Career and Technical Education Center

 It was formerly named Stilwell Technical Center and is the second college in Port Arthur.
 The Port Arthur Independent School District is now headquartered at its former location on 9th Avenue.
 In 2012 the school was relocated to a new building built on the same property of Memorial High School at 3501 Sgt Lucian Adams Dr.